ekdeguzm/ekdeguzm/README.md

 ### Highlighted Projects:

 ### Personal Trivia:
-- Currently living in Taipei, Taiwan for six months to learn Mandarin.
+- Currently living in Taipei, Taiwan to study Mandarin at the National Taiwan Normal University for six months.

 You can reach me at em.deguzm@gmail.com.